aphalo/romnidriver/README.md

 followed when on-line access to spectrometers is needed.
-If this is not the case, Java and OmniDriver do not need to be installed, and in the case of ‘ooacquire’, ‘rOmniDriver’ does not need to be installed to use functions that do not depend on an active conection to a spectrometer.
+If this is not the case, Java and OmniDriver do not need to be installed, and in the case of ‘ooacquire’, ‘rOmniDriver’ does not need to be installed to use functions that do not depend on an active connection to a spectrometer.

 ### Requirements